-Short of getting them to speak behind a sheet as the Boston Symphony orchestra famously did to increase the representation of female musicians (study), we will all be swayed by what we see and interpret from the spoken and unspoken interaction we have.
+Short of getting them to speak behind a sheet as the Boston Symphony orchestra famously did to increase the representation of female musicians, we will all be swayed by what we see and interpret from the spoken and unspoken interaction we have.

 Structured interviews are exactly as they sound; you set out the questions that will be asked and also how each answer will be assessed.
 This prevents the interview from going down a rabbit-hole of gut, rapport or fit, all of which can be coveralls for ‘they just weren’t like me’.

 This sounds like a lot of work, why should I bother?

-But it’s worth it - by following these methods you will not only hire the best, but you’ll also expand your talent pool and bring in diversity of thought and background into your organisation.
+But it’s worth it - by following these methods you will not only hire the best people, but you’ll also expand your talent pool and improve diversity.

 Push back against conventional hiring wisdom with a smarter solution: book in a demo